-The bills authorizing the three preceding fee waivers/exemptions take effect July 1, 2022.
-FCS institutions and school districts with workforce education programs may need to review processes and identify required documentation for individuals who claim the waiver and/or exemption.
+The bills authorizing the three preceding fee waivers/exemptions take effect as of July 1, 2022.
+School districts with workforce education programs may need to review processes and identify required documentation for individuals who claim the waiver and/or exemption.
 As a reminder, ss.
-1009.22(9), F.S., and 1009.23 (12)(a), F.S., specify that districts and FCS institutions may not charge or waive any fee except as authorized by law.
+1009.22(9), F.S., and 1009.23(12)(a), F.S., specify that districts may not charge any fee except as authorized by law.

 Technical requirements for reporting the waiver or exemption will be transmitted to college reports coordinators as soon as practical.
-FCS institutions are required to report the number and value of fee waivers and exemptions annually.
+School districts are required to report students with exemptions and waivers in the Workforce Development Information System.